 The Volume Haulage Service includes the provision of a Metering Installation.

-The Volume Haulage Service has two associated tariffs – one for Residential DPs (known as “Tariff R Residential”) and one for non-Residential DPs (known as “Tariff C non-Residential”).
+The Volume Haulage Service has four associated tariffs – one for Residential DPs (known as “Tariff R Residential”), two for non-Residential DPs (known as “Tariff C non-Residential” and “Tariff L non-Residential”) and one for Unmetered Sites.

 A DP is a Residential DP for a given period if the Gas delivered through that DP during that period was used primarily for residential purposes to a single dwelling.
 Gas will have been used primarily for residential purposes if 50% or more of that Gas was used for residential purposes.

-A DP is a non-Residential DP if it is not a Residential DP or a Demand DP.thirteen
+A DP is a non-Residential DP if it is not a Residential DP, a Demand DP or an Unmetered Site.
+A non-Residential DP will attract Tariff C unless it is a Tariff L DP.

+Tariff L DPs are non-residential DPs which were assigned to Haulage Reference Tariff – Non-residential L as at 30 June 2023 under the Access Arrangement for the Fifth Access Arrangement Period and which are not, and do not become, Residential DPs or Demand DPs and where the Quantity of Gas delivered at that DP has exceeded 5,000GJ of Gas in the preceding 6 month period or is likely to exceed 5,000GJ in the next 6 months.

+As at 1 July 2022, there were less than 15 Tariff L DPs.
+After the end of the Fifth Access Arrangement Period, no further DPs will be assigned to Haulage Reference Tariff – Non-residential L. If any Tariff L DP ceases to qualify as a Tariff L DP, then it will cease to be a Tariff L DP and will become a Residential DP, a non-Residential DP (attracting Tariff C) or a Demand DP, depending in its characteristics.

+An Unmetered Site is a site where there was no gas meter as at 30 June 2023.
+Unmetered Sites are treated as Volume DPs subject to Tariff C.

-AGN will determine from time to time whether Gas delivered through a DP during any period was used primarily for residential purposes or primarily for other purposes.
-AGN’s determination will bind the Network User, unless proven incorrect.
+Multinet will determine from time to time whether Gas delivered through a DP during any period was used primarily for residential purposes or primarily for other purposes and whether a DP continues to qualify as a Tariff L DP or not.
+Multinet’s determination will bind the Network User, unless proven incorrect.

 Demand Haulage Service